SAP-samples/teched2023-DT260/exercises/ex2/README.md

 ### Exercise 2.2.2 Import test from predelivered content
-In this exercise, you will learn to import the pre delivered set of reports from SAP to create the test specifications for validation.
+In this exercise, you will learn to import the pre delivered set of reports from SAP to create the test specifications.
 You can use these test specifications later for analyzing and comparing the data during validation process.

 1. Click on back button on maintain systems screen
 <br>![](/exercises/ex2/images/Pre-delivered%20content/image-8.png)